Sanjaykumarpeace/apna-demo/README.md

 # apna-demo
-This cis the demo from Apna side.
+This is the demo from Apna side.
+Author- K Sanjay kr.